ctherreau/M1-Xe100-LCE_map/README.md

 Light Collection Efficiency Map of the XENON100 detector, made with Cesium data.

 Used in this code :
-PAX, HAX, Anaconda package, Package "recarray_tools"
+PAX, HAX, Anaconda, Package "recarray_tools"